- Why Is Technical SEO Important?

-- use hreflang in order to indicate different language versions,
+- use hreflangs to indicate different language versions,

-- use consistent URLs as Google will index pages in exactly the same form as listed,
+- use consistent URLs as Google will index pages in the listed forms,

-- use various extensions if you want to include other types of content in your sitemap, for example, video, news or images.
+- use various extensions if you want to include other types of content, for example, videos, or images.

-- resize images on your site – if they are too heavy, they slow down the site,
+- resize images on your site – if they’re too heavy, they’ll slow down the site,

 - reduce SRT – the amount of time your server needs to respond,